Evaluating the Latest Developments in the World of Single-Member LLCs

 Florida's charging order provisions need to be reviewed.

 Consumers and practitioners must still deal with the fact that with the Florida Supreme Court's decision in Olmstead v.
 FTC, 2010 Fla.
 LEXIS 990 (June 24, 2010), courts are permitted to order a judgment debtor to surrender all right, title, and interest in the debtor's single-member limited liability company to satisfy an outstanding judgment.
 See F.S.
 Section 605.0503 (Charging Order).
-Section 605.0503(4), in the case of a LLC that has only one member, if a judgment creditor of a member or a member's transferee establishes to the satisfaction of a court that distributions from the LLC will not satisfy a judgment within a reasonable time, then a charging order is not the sole and exclusive remedy upon which the judgment creditor can seek to satisfy the judgment, and upon such a showing, the court MAY order the sale of the LLC interest pursuant to foreclosure sale.
+Under Section 605.0503(4), in the case of a LLC that has only one member, if a judgment creditor of a member or a member's transferee establishes to the satisfaction of a court that distributions from the LLC will not satisfy a judgment within a reasonable time, then a charging order is not the sole and exclusive remedy upon which the judgment creditor can seek to satisfy the judgment.
+Upon such a showing, the court MAY order the sale of the LLC interest pursuant to foreclosure sale.
 See also Regions Bank v.
 Hyman, 2015 WL 1912251 (M.D.
 Fla.
 2015); Wells Fargo Bank, N.A. v.
 Barber, 85 F.Supp.3d 1308 (M.D.
 Fla.
 2015)(interpretation of predecessor Section 608.433).

 If you have concerns or questions about any of these alternative legal theories and wish to consult with the Tufts Law Firm, please contact us.